zoricdev/zoricdev/README.md

 **Hi there! 👋**

-I’m Relja, Software Developer & Data Analyst based in Australia.
+I’m Relja, Software Developer based in Australia.